kolosovpetro/Enigma/README.md

 # Enigma machine

-When I was a child I remember a how I was impressed by movie Enigma(2001).
+When I was a child I remember how I was impressed by movie Enigma (2001).
 That long time ago it was literally magic for me to understand how enigma machine works.

 Now I can write my own enigma.
 That's amazing!